hapipal/hapipal.com/lib/content/getting-started.md

 Pal has assembled a few packets of additional tooling and functionality that we refer to as flavors: these are things that you can apply to the baseline pal boilerplate to help build out specific types of projects.

 Flavors are really just tagged commits that you can `git cherry-pick`.
 They're intentionally small, a couple of short configuration files / file modifications and a few new dependencies, tops.
-Just like the basic pal setup, we give you just the scaffolding—tooling and directory structure—to get started, guiding you to writing actual code quickly.
+Just like the basic pal setup, we give you just the scaffolding—tooling and directory structure—to get started, guiding you to writing your own code quickly.

 hapi pal's tool of choice for database management and querying is [Objection ORM](https://github.com/Vincit/objection.js), which we've integrated with hapi via the [schwifty](https://github.com/hapipal/schwifty) plugin.